arizonaCameraLab/ASDP_Render_Module/README.md

 - **--replay** Rather than running live, replay the specified stored stream ID (1+).
 - **--lineBatchesPerGPUSend** The number of line batches to send to the GPU at a time, default 16 under Linux and 32 under Windows.
 This trades throughput for latency.
+- **--openXR** Display using an OpenXR device, using its specified resolution and field of view.

 For example, to run the program on interface 10.10.10.22 with two windows, one full-screen on display 1 and the other having default parameters with both using different joysticks,